sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/code_visibility_on_sourcegraph_cloud.md

 # Who can see your code on Sourcegraph Cloud

-Sourcegraph protects your private code using repository permissions from GitHub and GitLab to determine who can see repositories you've [added to Sourcegraph Cloud](../how-to/adding_repositories_to_cloud.md).
+Sourcegraph Cloud protects your private code using repository permissions from GitHub.com and GitLab.com to determine who can see repositories you've [added to Sourcegraph Cloud](../how-to/adding_repositories_to_cloud.md).

 ## Public repositories
-If a repository is public on GitHub or GitLab, other users on Sourcegraph Cloud can view and search across that repository.
+If a repository is public on GitHub.com or GitLab.com, other users on Sourcegraph Cloud can view and search across that repository.
 The repository will appear in the global search context.

 ## Private repositories
 If a repository is private on GitHub or GitLab, only users who have permission to access that repository on the code host **and** have added that repository to Sourcegraph Cloud can view and search that repository.
 The repository will not appear in search results for other users.